-This week, Rise Against Hunger kicked off an exciting new Empowering Communities project, Leveraging Agriculture to Unite Communities and Hospitals (LAUNCH), alongside our partner Development in Gardening, in Ziguinchor, Senegal.
+This week, Rise Against Hunger kicked off an exciting new Empowering Communities project, Leveraging Agriculture to Unite Communities and Hospitals (LAUNCH), alongside our partner Development in Gardening (DIG), in Ziguinchor, Senegal.

 In this area, malnutrition affects more than 20% of children under the age of 5.
 Over the next two years, LAUNCH will support 2,000 people across 16 program sites.

 Through the LAUNCH project, DIG and Rise Against Hunger will improve food security for vulnerable populations, including people living with HIV, undernourished children, pregnant and lactating women, and people with disabilities.